frankfarach/CV/CV.md

 press).
 Fear, distress, and dysphoria in PTSD: Symptoms, theory, and underlying processes. *Depression and Anxiety.* http://dx.doi.org/10.1002/da.22133

+Brandt, M. J., IJzerman, H., Dijksterhuis, A., **Farach, F. J.**, Geller, J., Giner-Sorolla, R., Grange, J., A., Perugini, M., Spies, J. R., & Van 't Veer, A. (2013).
+The Replication Recipe: What Makes for a Convincing Replication?. *Journal of Experimental Social Psychology*, *50*, 217-224.

 Open Science Collaboration.
 (2012).
 An open, large-scale, collaborative effort to estimate the reproducibility of psychological science.